-Dignity Health St. John’s Regional Medical Center is the only hospital in Ventura and Santa Barbara counties to offer deep brain stimulation (DBS).
+Dignity Health St. John’s Regional Medical Center is the only hospital in Ventura County to offer deep brain stimulation (DBS).
 DBS is a neurosurgical treatment option for patients with Parkinson's disease, essential tremor, dystonia, or other movement disorders who are not responding to standard medication treatments or are experiencing unwanted side effects of those treatments.
 During DBS surgery, electrodes are implanted within the brain to deliver electrical impulses.
 The stimulation offers patients relief from the tremors, rigidity, slowness of movement, and abnormal postures commonly seen in those conditions.
 The stimulation can be adjusted as a patient's condition changes over time.

 Neurologists may recommend DBS when a patient is not responding to standard treatments or is experiencing intolerable symptoms from those treatments.

 Who can be evaluated for DBS surgery?

 Patients who have the following conditions may be evaluated as possible candidates for DBS.

 - Essential tremor (not due to Parkinson’s)

 Who is a Candidate for Deep Brain Stimulation?

 Any patient with increasing loss of control of movement may be a candidate.
 The neurology assesses each case to determine candidacy.

 DBS is a two-step procedure.
 During the first procedure, a very thin lead (about the thickness of a strand of spaghetti) containing four electrode contacts is implanted into a specific target area in the brain.
 The lead extends through a small opening in the skull and is connected to an extension wire, which is connected to an impulse generator (battery or "pacemaker") that is implanted under the skin over the chest.
 Programming of the stimulation is easy and painless.